bodin/pdf-templates/README.md

 ## Features
 ### Not Done
 2. [ ] allow paragraphs at the page level
+3. [ ] allow leading to be set
+4. [ ] fix underline
-3. [ ] allow height on all elements (table, row, paragraph)
+5. [ ] allow height on all elements (table, row, paragraph)
-5. [ ] Headers and Footers (document level and override at the page level)
+6. [ ] Headers and Footers (document level and override at the page level)
-6. [ ] page numbering options
+7. [ ] page numbering options
-7. [ ] add a 'cell' markup so we can style the cell of nested content.
+8. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
-8. [ ] Add CLI Main class
+9. [ ] Add CLI Main class

 ### Won't do